Solar Setups: Choosing the Right Converters and Inverters

 Central Inverters: These are designed for larger arrays, and they basically function as a more consolidated version of string inverters.
 They have a low capital price per watt, are highly efficient, and are relatively easy to install.
 The downsides of central inverters are their size, potential noise pollution, and the fact that if one part of an array fails, the whole system may do so too.

-Do note that some more contemporary inverters — especially microinverters — also function as MPPT converters.
+Do note that some more contemporary solar power inverters — especially microinverters — also function as MPPT converters.
 These options can help simplify your system and cut costs.

 What Should You Buy?